adrielyeung/image-sorter/README.md

 <img src="https://github.com/adrielyeung/image-sorter/blob/main/img/GUIBrowse.png" alt="Image Sorter GUI Browse mode" width="70%" height="70%">

 ### Image view mode
-After browsing for a directory, all images and videos prefixed "IMG_", "VID_" and "PANO_" respectively (normally default file names by Camera Upload) are sorted into folders according to their shot date.
+After browsing for a directory, all images and videos prefixed "IMG", "VID" and "PANO" respectively (normally default file prefixes by Camera Upload) are sorted into folders according to their shot date.
 (e.g. an image with path "dir/IMG_abc.png" shot at 4/Mar/2022 will be sorted into "dir/20220304" folder.)

 For each date folder, all images within are displayed in the **Image view mode** in thumbnail display (for videos, first frame is taken).